One World (Rare Earth album)

-One World is the fourth studio album by rock band Rare Earth and was released in June 1971.
-"I Just Want to Celebrate" became a Top 10 Gold certified hit, and the album would become the third (and final) Gold album from the ensemble.
+One World is the fourth studio album by rock band Rare Earth, released in June 1971.
+The single "I Just Want to Celebrate" became a Top 10 Gold certified hit, and the album became the group's third and final gold album.

-On June 9, 2015 the album was released in CD format for the first time, as a remastered, limited, collector's edition digipak with the original gatefold cover.
+On June 9, 2015, the album was released on the CD format for the first time, as a remastered, limited collector's edition digipak with the original gatefold cover.